Classification complexity of chaotic systems: Introduction

+By a conjecture of Sabok, the conjugacy relation of minimal invertible systems is Borel bireducible with the universal orbit equivalence relation $E_{G_\infty}$ \cite{LiPeng}.
 When trying to prove the conjecture of Sabok, we need to be able to construct various minimal systems.
 Minimal systems often occur on homogeneous continua (or compacta).
-However, such spaces are rare and their classification up to homeomorphism is unknown \cite{Ciesla}.
-In fact, only recently it was proved that they form an analytic set \cite{Krupski}.
-The very first idea of a minimal homeomorphism on a nonhomogeneous compact space comes from Floyd \cite{Floyd}.
+However, such spaces are rare and their classification up to homeomorphism is unknown \cite[Problem 1]{Ciesla}.
+In fact, only recently it has been proven that homogeneous continua form an analytic set \cite{Krupski}.
+The very first construction of a minimal system supported by a non-homogeneous compact space comes from Floyd \cite{Floyd}.
 His idea was recently enhanced by lifting any minimal Cantor space homeomorphism to a minimal homeomorphism of a cantoroid (i.e. a compact space whose degenerate components are non-isolated points and altogether form a dense set) whose nondegenerate components are topological copies of a prescribed space obtained from an injective iterated function system \cite{DeeleyPutnamStrung}.
-Since we lack enough injective iterated function systems (see \cite{Dumitru} for countably many examples), we decided to move to other type of cantoroids as base spaces.
+However, iterated function systems have finite Hausdorff dimension, and thus also finite topological dimension and additionally the complexity of the homeomorphism equivalence relation of such spaces is generally supposed to be strictly below $E_{G_\infty}$ (see \cite{DudakVejnarFinitedim, GaoChangFinitedim}).
+Since we moreover lack enough injective iterated function systems (see \cite{Dumitru} for countably many examples), we decided to move to other type of cantoroids as base spaces.

 Let assign to each continuum $K$ a cantoroid $X_K$ in which nondegenerate components are homeomorphic to $K$ and form a dense null sequence.
-It is shown in Theorem \ref{tamecantoroids} that the assignment $K\mapsto X_K$ is a Borel reduction and thus the homeomorphism relation of such cantoroids is Borel bireducible with $E_{G_\infty}$.
+In Theorem \ref{tamecantoroids} it is shown that the assignment $K\mapsto X_K$ is a Borel reduction and thus the homeomorphism relation of such cantoroids is Borel bireducible with $E_{G_\infty}$.
 Moreover, it is known that every cantoroid admits a minimal map \cite{BalibreaDownarowiczHricSnohaSpitalsky}, so we could hope that it will be possible to choose a minimal homeomorphism $h_K$ on every cantoroid $X_K$ to get a Borel reduction $K\mapsto (K, h_K)$.
 However, by Theorem \ref{tamecantoroidsminimal}, the conjugacy relation on tame cantoroids (excepting the Cantor space) is Borel.
-This contrast with the fact that $E_{G_\infty}$ (even $E_{S_\infty}$) is a non-Borel relation.
-Consequently, tame cantoroids are not suitable base spaces for proving the conjecture by Sabok.
+This contrasts with the fact that $E_{G_\infty}$ (even $E_{S_\infty}$) is a non-Borel relation.
+Consequently, tame cantoroids are not suitable base spaces to prove the conjecture by Sabok.